 Counselor Education at Chadron State College offers an Online Master of Arts in Education (MAE) in Clinical Mental Health Counseling and in School Counseling.
-The CACREP-accredited MAE in Clinical Mental Health Counseling provides the academic coursework required for eligibility for licensure as a Licensed Mental Health Practitioner (LMHP) in Nebraska.
-Likewise, the CAEP-accredited MAE in School Counseling provides the academic coursework required for eligibility for endorsement as a School Counselor in Nebraska.
+The CACREP-accredited Clinical Mental Health Counseling provides the academic coursework required for eligibility for licensure as a Licensed Mental Health Practitioner (LMHP) in Nebraska.
+Likewise, the CAEP-accredited School Counseling program provides the academic coursework required for eligibility for endorsement as a School Counselor in Nebraska.
 Additionally, we offer Nebraska Department of Health and Human Services (DHHS) approved graduate and undergraduate coursework leading to licensure as a Licensed Alcohol and Drug Counselor (LADC) in Nebraska.
 The programs and academic courses will prepare you to work professionally in various public and private counseling agencies or within elementary and secondary school settings.

 We hope our completely online accredited programs will meet your academic and professional goals as you embark on your chosen career as a professional counselor.
 Our website and counseling Cohort Counselor Education Student Handbook will provide information regarding program curricula, faculty, performance outcomes, program and college policies, professional associations, and student services.